catseye/Robin/doc/Tutorial.md

 -----------------------------------

-Expressions in Robin are based on a very simple definition, in which there are only 15 intrinsic operations.  `subtract` is one such intrinsic operation.  `add`, by contrast, is not an intrinsic.
+Expressions in Robin are based on a very simple definition, in which there are only 15 intrinsic operators.  `subtract` is one such intrinsic operator.  `add`, by contrast, is not an intrinsic operator.
 If you create a program

     (define one 1)
     (display (add 8 one))